ot4i/ace-maven-plugin/sample-ace-project/README.md

 To perform the build, change to the **.\Calculator_LIB** folder and run the command:
 `mvn clean install`  (alternative mvn clean deploy to upload the artifact directly to a central repository)

+** Alternative: combine build
+The sample folder includes also a pom sample file to run both builds at once.
+To execute the build, change to the root folder and run the following command:
+`mvn -f ./combine-java-calculator-sample-pom.xml clean install`

 ## Sum_API
 The Sum_API is also using the ace-maven-plugin to create the desired bar file.